SidxA/bureau/logs/logs.md

 -software
-go with recent python 3.11 and CUDA 12.1 and therefore relatively new pytorch
+go with recent python 3.11 and CUDA 12.1 and therefore relatively new pytorch nope its python 3.10

 -aim
 create database of pdf's
 test OCR pdf to txt conversion set up a database pipeline for this conversion put this into a function

+24/04/09

+-decided to just try DSPy with EXL2 mixtral model on tabbyAPI -

+-todo
+motherboard fan settings, maybe just put full fans when above 35° gpu power downplay to about 250W bios check pcie slots configuration (nvtop says theyre only 1@16x)

+PCIe Configuration: Navigate to the "Advanced" tab or similar.
+Look for settings related to PCIe/PCI Configuration.
+Ensure PCIe slots are set to operate at the maximum supported generation (e.g., Gen 4 or Gen 5 for your RTX 3090s).
+If you see options like "PCIe Slot Configuration," set it to "Gen4" or "Gen5" according to your GPUs' capabilities.
+Above 4G Decoding/C.A.M.: Ensure "Above 4G Decoding" or "4G Decoding" and "Resizable BAR Support" are enabled.
+These settings allow your system to fully utilize the capabilities of your hardware, especially in configurations with high-end GPUs.
+Multi-GPU Configuration: If available, check the settings related to multi-GPU or SLI/CrossFireX configuration to ensure your motherboard is configured to support dual GPUs optimally.